boostorg/website-v2-docs/.github/ISSUE_TEMPLATE/submit-a-correction-or-bug-report.md

 ---
-name: Correction or Bug report
+name: Submit a Correction or Bug report
-about: Typos, grammar, formatting, HTML, or CSS style problems.
+about: This is for typos, grammar, formatting, UI, HTML, or CSS style problems.
 title: ''
-labels: ''
+labels: Bug
-assignees: ''
+assignees: vinniefalco

 ---